zijian-li/Movie_ratings/readme.md

 * datafolio: https://github.com/zijian-li/Movie_ratings/blob/main/Datafolio.pdf

-This is a project for 2020 Citadel Datathon competition.
+This is a project for the 2020 Citadel Datathon competition.